Last Updated on November 14, 2022

 - Perform scientific experiments, run tests, and analyze results

-- Write and present tests and experiments results to employers and colleagues.
+- Write and present tests and experiment results to employers and colleagues.

 Highlight Your Accomplishments